CFS - Technical Information Sheets - Suspicious Firearms

 Technical Information Sheets

 Firearms and Toolmarks - Suspicious Firearms Index

-The ‘SFI’ initiative is a streamlined service that enables police agencies to determine whether a seized/recovered firearm is linked to a shooting occurrence through the upload of test fired ammunition components to the Canadian Integrated Ballistics Identification Network (CIBIN) database.
-Those images could also be compared to the National Integrated Ballistic Information Network (NIBIN) database in the United States of America where information indicates that the firearm may have originated or passed through the U.S.A.
+The Suspicious Firearms Index (SFI) initiative is a streamlined service that enables police agencies to determine whether a seized/recovered firearm is linked to a shooting occurrence through the upload of test fired ammunition components to the Canadian Integrated Ballistics Identification Network (CIBIN) database.
+Those images could also be compared to the National Integrated Ballistic Information Network (NIBIN) database in the United States of America (USA) where information indicates that the firearm may have originated or passed through the USA.
 Submissions under this initiative consist of either a commercial firearm or agency generated test fired ammunition components.

 Items submitted for examination under the ‘SFI’ initiative must meet the following requirements:

 - The requested examination is to determine whether the firearm(s) is linked to another shooting occurrence.
 Classification of the firearm(s) must be done by the police agency.